15 Women With Beards Who Are Breaking Beauty Norms

 trans-woman beard

-Famous Austrian singer Thomas Neuwirth, popularly known as Conchita Wurst considers himself a cis man who is a drag artist.
+Famous Austrian singer Thomas Neuwirth, popularly known as Conchita Wurst, considers himself a cis man who is a drag artist.

 7. Annalisa Hackleman